 Benefits and Small Print

-The death or loss benefit payable is based on the purchase price of your pet (rather than market value and/or use of a sliding scale).
+The death and loss benefit in this company is calculated based on the purchase price of your pet and not its market value.
+Also, a sliding scale is not used.

 Excess and Contribution